DGSNA: Dynamic Generative Scene-based Noise Addition method: Experimental results

 \subsubsection{Filter metrics}

 To ensure that the generated scenes are suitable for subsequent scene-based noise addition, our research group developed and implemented a set of filter metrics.
 These metrics are specifically designed to assess the quality and applicability of responses generated by different generative chat models, effectively screening out those that do not meet established criteria.
-Table \ref{tab4} presents the performance of four generative chat models against these filter metrics, and Figure \ref{fig8} provides illustrative examples for each metric, with red font denoting incorrect content.
+Figure \ref{fig8} provides illustrative examples for each metric, with red font denoting incorrect content.
 The specifics of these filter metrics are:

 \begin{itemize} \item \textbf{Response Error:} Verifies adherence to the 3-shot example format and the presence of essential information, such as scene dimensions and coordinates. \item \textbf{Microphone Overlapping Source:} Ensures the microphone's position does not overlap any sound sources, preventing one sound from completely masking others. \item \textbf{Location Exceed Dimensions:} Checks if locations in the response are within the defined scene dimensions. \item \textbf{Types Less Than Target:} Measures whether the number of noise types specified in the response meets or exceeds a predefined target, set to 2 for this experiment. \end{itemize}